 To set up a new site, identify who the administrators, agents, and end-users should be for the site, and then reach out to your sales engineer.
 They’ll provide you with a quote and can set up consulting time with Issuetrak’s Professional Services team.
-If the administrators are different from your existing site, a JumpStart session can guide them through the system setup.
+If the administrators are different from your existing site, an Implementation session can guide them through the system setup.

 Certain features become more important as you start bringing additional groups into the same Issuetrak site: